pbmacsodak/Ox-U/README.md

 Goals
 =========

-Train up people and leaders that will:
+Train up people and leaders who will:

 -   Transform communities